sub7ata/Programming-Techniques-in-C/README.md

-# Programming-Techniques-in-C

-Practicing C
+#Practicing C
-Part of my daily plan for studying C.
+##Part of my daily plan for studying C.